intelsmartedgeons/docs/product-overview.md

 In a single node cluster deployment, control plane services co-exist on the same physical node as the edge node.

 ### Edge Node
-The Intel® Smart Edge edge node manages the edge services, including the APIs used to discover those services.
+The Intel® Smart Edge node manages the edge services, including the APIs used to discover those services.
 Features of the edge node include:

 - Support for the Docker container runtime and virtualization infrastructure (libvirt*, Open vSwitch (OVS), etc.) to support VMs.
 - Platform pods consisting of services that enable the configuration of hardware resources on the node for a particular deployment, operators for accelerators and device plugins enabling hardware resource allocation to an application pod.